shmay/local-click-detector/README.md

 * clone the repo in an empty directory (see next bullet for reasons) & cd into it
 * run `bower install` (will install all packages in the parent directory!)
+* ` cd ..` then `python -m SimpleHTTPServer` and navigate to http://localhost:8000/local-click-detector/demo.html

 [1]: https://www.polymer-project.org/